 Why is Reinstatement important?

-Companies that are in the bad standing fear the administrative dissolution or revocation by the state.
-If a company continues to be in the bad standing for a longer time, the state administratively dissolves an LLC or Corporation or revokes its Corporate or LLC status, the privileges of each entity type, such as the limited liability protection provided to owners are lost.
+Companies that are in bad standing fear the administrative dissolution or revocation by the state.
+If a company continues to be in bad standing for a longer time, the state administratively dissolves an LLC or Corporation or revokes its Corporate or LLC status, the privileges of each entity type, such as the limited liability protection provided to owners are lost.
 To preserve these advantages, a business with bad standing should speed up the process and make sure all the state filings and forms are filed correctly and timely.

 Why would I file a Reinstatement?